wpokoj/SprykerSelfAssessment/README.md

 As a customer I want to mark FAQ entity whether it is helpful or not to let others know if an answer helps.

 Acceptance Criteria:
-Voting results are visible for guests and logged in users Voting is available for logged in users only via Yves Errors are properly handled
+[Done] Voting results are visible for guests and logged in users [Done] Voting is available for logged in users only via Yves [Done] Errors are properly handled

 Challenge: A customer can add only one vote.
 After revoking a vote, he can vote again.